CSCfi/beacon-python/README.md

 ### Using the application

-The API has two endpoints, the info endpoint `/` and the query end point `/query`.
+The API has three endpoints, the info endpoint `/`, a second info endpoint `/service-info` for GA4GH compliancy, and the query end point `/query`.
 The info end point gives the user general info about the Beacon and it's datasets, while the query end point allows to retrieve dataset information based on specific parameters.
+The GA4GH info endpoint serves a minimal data payload.

 For information about the endpoints and parameters consult the [Beacon API specification](https://github.com/ga4gh-beacon/specification/blob/develop/beacon.md)